Renovations are expensive. But so are interest fees. Make a plan to pay off your renovation before you charge it.

 - If you can pay the balance off within three to six months, a credit card may make sense, especially if it offers benefits like extra points, cash back, or miles.
 But always calculate any interest you’ll end up paying to make sure the benefits you get equal or exceed the interest you pay.

 - A credit card might be cost-effective if you have a card with a promotional rate (e.g., zero percent interest for 12 months).
 You could conceivably charge the purchase and pay it off within the year without paying any interest.

 But having a payment plan is hugely important: as soon as the promotional rate expires, you’ll be paying interest (average interest rates right now are north of 16 percent).

 Credit card interest rates are currently 16 percent on average.

 One final thought: while credit card debt is a financial liability when you’re updating your home, it’s far from the only one.
 Here are two more things to keep in mind:

 - Check your contractors’ insurance: Make sure your contractors have general liability coverage so you’re covered if their work damages your property and workers’ compensation so they’ve got access to funds to pay for any injuries they incur while doing the work.

-- Include your new home additions in your insurance policy: Your homeowner's insurance is based on the value of your house and its contents.
-A major renovation could change the kind and level of coverage you need, so be sure to check with your agent about whether you need an update.
+- Include your new home additions in your insurance policy: Your homeowner’s insurance is based on the value of your house and its contents.
+A major renovation could change the kind and level of coverage you need, so be sure to check with your insurance company about whether you need an update.
 (Tip: not all renovations lead to higher insurance rates; some, like stronger roofs, can actually bring your premiums down!)